-Sometimes you might need to search through large amounts of data no matter how long the search takes.
-While this might not happen often, there are times that long-running queries are required.
+Sometimes you might need to search through large amounts of data, no matter how long the search takes.
 Consider a threat hunting scenario, where you need to search through years of data.
+You can save a long-running search, so Kibana processes your request in the background, and you can continue your work.

-If your query is running long, you can save your search session, which allows Kibana to continue processing your request in the background.
 Save your search session from Discover or Dashboard, and when your session is complete, view and manage it in Stack Management.
+Search sessions are enabled by default.

 - To save a session, you must have permissions for Discover and Dashboard, and the search sessions subfeature.